 Once the centre of a devastating war, the truth is that today, Mostar looks more like a fairy tale, and the number of visitors has been growing rapidly!

-That is part of the reason why it’s one of the best holiday destinations in June: the city will be very well prepared to receive the tourists, but you will avoid the crowds that visit (especially during the day) in the later months of July and August.
+That is part of the reason why it’s one of the top places to travel in June: the city will be very well prepared to receive the tourists, but you will avoid the crowds that visit (especially during the day) in the later months of July and August.

 Another reason to visit in June is the weather!
 It can get incredibly hot during the summer, so visiting in the later part of spring is a great way to enjoy the heat without it being too much to take.

-Are you planning your holidays in June?
+Are you planning your June holidays?
 Let us know where you go in the comments!